A deeper look into astrology - what are the symbols of the Babylonian (Western) zodiac and the Chinese zodiac

 Libra (Balance): September 23–October 23 Traits (Air) – Moral, Peaceful, Creative, Indecisive, Energetic, Self-Absorbed

-Scorpius (Scorpion): October 24–November 21 Traits (Fire) – Passionate, Goal-Orientated, Traditional, Unflappable, Self-Aware, Strategic
+Scorpius (Scorpion): October 24–November 21 Traits (Water) – Passionate, Goal-Orientated, Traditional, Unflappable, Self-Aware, Strategic

 Capricornus (Goat): December 22–January 19 Traits (Earth)- Hardworking, Practical, Wild Visionaries, Selective, Resilient